SoCloz/SoclozMonitoringBundle/README.md

 3. *Can it profile database calls ? memcached/redis calls ?*

     Yes (as long as the calls can be identified in xprof data).

-    Currently, xhprof parsers are written for :

-    * mongodb

-    Parsers are planned for :

-    * redis

-    Contributions are welcomed for other parsers (mysql, pgsql, ...).
+Contributions are welcomed for new parsers (mysql, pgsql, ...).
 See `Resources/config/profiler.xml` for examples.

 Setup
 -----

-1. Install dependencies
+* Install dependencies

-2. Install & activate the module
+* Install & activate the module

-3. Configure the module
+* Configure the module

-    * `socloz_monitoring.mailer.from` : source email of the exception alert mails
-    * `socloz_monitoring.mailer.to` : destination email of the exception alert mails
-    * `socloz_monitoring.statsd.host` : IP address/hostname of the statsd server
-    * `socloz_monitoring.statsd.port` : port ot the statsd server
-    * `socloz_monitoring.statsd.prefix` : prefix of the statsd keys
+    `socloz_monitoring.mailer.from` : source email of the exception alert mails `socloz_monitoring.mailer.to` : destination email of the exception alert mails `socloz_monitoring.statsd.host` : IP address/hostname of the statsd server `socloz_monitoring.statsd.port` : port ot the statsd server `socloz_monitoring.statsd.prefix` : prefix of the statsd keys

-4. Decide what you want to profile :
+* Decide what you want to profile :

-    * `socloz_monitoring.profiling.request` : HTTP requests (handled by Symfony)
-    * `socloz_monitoring.profiling.mongodb` : MongoDB calls
+    `socloz_monitoring.profiling.request` : HTTP requests (handled by Symfony) `socloz_monitoring.profiling.mongodb` : MongoDB calls

 The statsd data is (on unmodified configs - type = mongodb or request) :